Diocese of Laval

-The Roman Catholic Diocese of Laval (Latin: Dioecesis Valleguidonensis; French: Diocèse de Laval) is a Roman Catholic Latin Rite diocese in France.
+The Diocese of Laval (Latin: Dioecesis Valleguidonensis; French: Diocèse de Laval) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in France.
 The episcopal see is Laval Cathedral in the city of Laval.
 Created in June 1855, the diocese was originally erected from the Diocese of Le Mans, and corresponds to the department of Mayenne.
 Under the Ancien Régime the diocese of Mans had an Archdeacon of Laval, whose responsibilities extended over the deaneries of Ernée, Évrun, Laval and Mayenne.
-The diocese is a suffragan of the Archdiocese of Rennes, Dol, and Saint-Malo.
+The diocese is a suffragan in the ecclesiastical province of the metropolitan Archdiocese of Rennes.
+The current bishop is Matthieu Dupont, appointed in 2024.

-The current bishop is Thierry Scherrer, appointed in 2008.
-On 10 April 2017 he announced the first diocesan synod ever to be held in Mayenne, to commence on 23 May.
-In 2013 there was one priest for every 1,780 Catholics.
+In 2021, in the Diocese of Laval there was one priest for every 2,565 Catholics.

 History

 At the beginning of the Revolution, the Constituent Assembly decided that the number of dioceses in France was excessive, and that approximately fifty of them could be eliminated.
 Those that survived would have their boundaries changed to coincide with new departmental subdivisions of France.
 This was contrary to Canon Law, which reserved the creation and suppression of dioceses, as well as the appointment and transfer (translation) of bishops to the Pope.
 In creating the new department of Mayenne, the French government produced a territory in which there was no established bishopric.
 The very large former diocese of Mans (now called Sarthe) was divided, and the western half given to the diocese of Mayenne, situated at Laval.
 A new Metropolitanate was created (the Métropole du Nord-Ouest), with its center at Rennes, embracing the department-dioceses of Ille-et-Vilaine, Côtes du Nord, Finistère, Loire-Inférieure, Maine-et-Loire, Mayenne, Morbihan, and Sarthe.